odpi/egeria/open-metadata-implementation/access-services/asset-manager/asset-manager-topic-connectors/README.md

 # Asset Manager Open Metadata Access Service (OMAS) Connectors

-The data manager connectors are the interfaces of the connectors supported by the Asset Manager OMAS.
+The asset manager connectors are the interfaces of the connectors supported by the Asset Manager OMAS.

 Currently there are two connectors, one for the client